skaluzka/makbet/examples/README.rst

 |

-We are providing **three** complete examples for further study and examination.
+We are providing **four** complete examples for further study and examination.

 |